 This is a beautiful and peaceful alternative to the Camino Francés but without the higher volume of pilgrims.

 The Route.
-1000km camino starting in Seville and leading north via Mérida, Cáceres, Salamanca and Zamora.
-After that pilgrims can continue to Astorga and from there to Santiago via the Camino francés or go there directly through Galicia via Pueblo de Sanabria and A Gudiña and from there take either the northern option via Laza, Vilar de Barrio and Xunqueira de Ambía or the (slightly longer) southern one via Verín, Xinzo de Limia and Allariz, after which the two routes meet up in Ourense.
+One of the longer Spanish routes, 1000 km camino starting in Seville and leading north via Mérida, Cáceres, Salamanca and Zamora.
+After that pilgrims can continue to Astorga and from there to Santiago via the Camino Francés or go there directly through Galicia via Pueblo de Sanabria and A Gudiña and from there take either the northern option via Xunqueira de Ambía or the (slightly longer) southern one via Verín, after which the two routes meet up in Ourense.
 It takes, on average, 7 to 8 weeks to walk from Seville to Santiago.
-Alternatively you can begin in Granada, passing through Córdoba and joining the main route in Mérida (click here for an Overview of this route), and/or continue from Zamora via Braganza and northeastern Portugal before entering Galicia near Verín (click here for an Overview of this route).
+Alternatively you can begin in Granada, passing through Córdoba and joining the main route in Mérida, and/or continue from Zamora via Braganca and northeastern Portugal before entering Galicia near Verín.

 Distinctive features of the route/General.
-Still a fairly solitary route where you are unlikely to meet many other pilgrims even though it is becoming better known (by people who live along the way too) and better used each year:: in 2010 189,120 (69.8%) pilgrims reached Santiago along the Camino francés (out of a total of 270,818), compared to 14,008 (5.7%) along the Via de la Plata, 2,834 of whom started in Ourense (to fulfil the minimum 100km required for a walker to qualify for a compstela).
+Still a fairly solitary route where you are unlikely to meet many other pilgrims even though it is becoming better known (by people who live along the way too) and better used each year:: in 2017 180,737 (60%) pilgrims reached Santiago along the Camino Francés (out of a total of 301,036), compared to 9,138 (3%) along the Via de la Plata, 3,573 of whom started in Ourense (to fulfil the minimum 100km required for a walker to qualify for a compostela or certificado).

 Discussion Forum.
 Visit the Camino de Santiago Forum to join in the current conversation.

 Cyclists.
 Most of the route is suitable for mountain (though very definitely not touring) bikes.